Edit on GitHub

 NOTE: Be sure that yellow lane is placed left side of the robot and White lane is placed right side of the robot.

-2. Launch roscore on Remote PC.
+2. Launch roscore on the Remote PC.

 $ roscore

-3. Trigger the camera on SBC.
+3. Trigger the camera on the SBC.

 $ roslaunch turtlebot3_autorace_camera raspberry_pi_camera_publish.launch